dhain/wsgi_lite/README.rst

 have any code that uses ``write()``, and if you do, well, ``greenlet`` works on lots of platforms and Python versions.

-And second, speaking of Python versions, if you're using a version less than 2.5, you need to have ``DecoratorTools`` installed as well.
-Python 2.4 doesn't have ``functools`` in the standard library.)

-Second, no, third...  wait, I'll come in again.

-*Chief* amongst the limitations of WSGI Lite is that it cannot work around broken WSGI 1 middleware that lives *above* your application in the call stack!
+Anyway, that's the first limitation.
+The second limitation is that WSGI Lite cannot work around broken WSGI 1 middleware that lives *above* your application in the call stack!
+That is, if your code runs under a middleware component that alters your response, but forgets to make sure your app's response's ``close()`` method gets called, then none of the fancy resource closing features in WSGI Lite will work properly.

-So, until standard WSGI servers support the ``wsgi_lite.closing`` extension, you can (and should) work around this by wrapping your outermost middleware with a ``lighten()`` call.
+So, until standard WSGI servers support the ``wsgi_lite.closing`` extension, you can (and should) work around this by wrapping your *entire* WSGI stack with a ``lighten()`` call.
+This way, as long as your *server* isn't broken, it'll call WSGI Lite's closer, and all will be well with your resource closing.

-Last, but not least, the ``lighten()`` wrapper doesn't support broken WSGI apps that call ``write()`` from inside their returned iterators.
-While many servers allow it, the WSGI specification forbids it, and to support it in WSGI Lite would force *all* wrapped WSGI 1 apps to pay in the form of unnecessary greenlet context switches, even if they never used ``write()`` at all.
+Third and finally, the ``lighten()`` wrapper doesn't support broken WSGI apps that call ``write()`` from inside their returned iterators.
+While some servers allow it, the WSGI specification *explicitly* forbids it, and to support it in WSGI Lite would force *all* wrapped WSGI 1 apps to pay in the form of unnecessary greenlet context switches, even if they never used ``write()`` at all.

 Since the current "word on the street" says that very few WSGI apps use ``write()`` at all, I figure it's okay to blow up on the even smaller number that are also spec violators, rather than burden *all* apps with extra overhead just to support the ill-behaved ones.
+However, if you feel otherwise, let me know about it via the Web-SIG.
+(Especially if you have a workable suggestion for how to work around it without making things slower for the apps that don't call write()!)

 Current Status